globocom/alchemetrics/README.md

 Each metric report creates a new event that follows the GenStage flow.
 With the help of the [ConsumerSupervisor](https://hexdocs.pm/gen_stage/ConsumerSupervisor.html), your metrics are distributed with little impact to the application performance.

+Documentation is available at [HexDocs](https://hexdocs.pm/alchemetrics/0.4.0/api-reference.html)

 ## Reports
 Reports are made via calls to Alchemetrics functions.
 It is through reports that Alchemetrics stores a value to be measured and sent to the backends.
-Further details about reports can be found in the documentation available in HexDocs.
+Further details about reports can be found in the [documentation available in HexDocs](https://hexdocs.pm/alchemetrics/0.4.0/Alchemetrics.html).

 ## Backends
 Collected metrics are typically stored in some type of datastore, such as Logstash and Influxdb.
 Alchemetrics uses the concept of backends to distribute the metrics to these data stores.
-More details can be found in the documentation about custom backends.
+More details can be found in the [documentation about custom backends](https://hexdocs.pm/alchemetrics/0.4.0/Alchemetrics.CustomBackend.html).

 When a dataset is created, it subscribes to all backends enabled on the application.
 Datasets created before a backend is enabled will not subscribe to the new backend.
 Also, when a backend is disabled, all datasets will unsubscribe from it.